nikitos-irk/phpChat/README.txt

 Run in your terminal:
     chmod +x run.sh && ./run.sh
-It creates bd, tables and few users with created messaeges.
+It creates db, tables and few users with created messaeges.

-As web server it is possible to user built-in php server and run it like this:
+As web server it is possible to use built-in php server and run it like this:
     php -S localhost:8000

 In your browser go to http://localhost:8000/gui
-Here just sent any new name or one from db (nk or rk).
+On the page enter any new name or one from db (nk or rk).

 Then you can sent messages using next syntax:
 @<userName> <some message>